 U.S. millionaires would rather match the stock market through an exchange-traded index fund than try to beat it using higher-fee hedge funds or billionaire Warren Buffett’s holding company Berkshire (A:US) Hathaway Inc.

-The SPDR S&P 500 ETF Trust (SPY) surged to the No. 2 stock pick in an annual survey of the Tiger 21 investing network’s members scheduled to be released today.
+The SPDR S&P 500 ETF Trust (SPY:US) surged to the No. 2 stock pick in an annual survey of the Tiger 21 investing network’s members scheduled to be released today.
 The security, which tracks the Standard & Poor’s 500 Index (SPX) and is offered by Boston-based State Street Corp.
-(STT), followed No. 1-ranked Apple Inc. and beat No. 3 Berkshire Hathaway after failing to make the top 10 last year.
+(STT:US), followed No. 1-ranked Apple Inc. and beat No. 3 Berkshire Hathaway after failing to make the top 10 last year.

 “Individual stock-picking is shrinking a little bit,” Michael Sonnenfeldt, founder and chairman of New York-based Tiger 21, said in an interview.
 “If you want public-equity exposure it’s dramatically cheaper and generally more effective to do it through ETFs.”

 Index and exchange-traded funds as a group were a more popular vehicle than equity hedge funds and mutual funds at Tiger 21, a peer group of 202 entrepreneurs, inventors and executives who each have at least $10 million in investable assets and collectively manage $19 billion.
 Twenty-three percent of members said the generally passive securities, which offer low fees while sacrificing the chance to outperform benchmarks, are their preferred way of equity investing, compared with 19 percent in 2011.
 Hedge funds fell to 21 percent from 27 percent.

 Individual stock picking, still the No. 1 method for participating in equity markets, dropped 7 percentage points to 43 percent.
 Mutual funds were favored by 13 percent.